 Once in Thimphu after checking in the hotel, you will attend a talk on Buddhist fundamentals by a renowned Buddhist Master in Bhutan.

-Third Day – To Tango and Chari Monasteries
+Day 3 – To Tango and Chari Monasteries

 Tango monastery holds the highest level of Buddhist studies in Bhutan.
 All the monks in this monastery have reached the highest level of Buddhist studies and are capable enough to enter into the prolonged three years of meditation practice.
 Once the monks graduate from this institute they have the option to go further into more spiritual practice or even take up responsibilities of serving the central monastic body of Bhutan and become a monthly salary benefactor.
 The graduates who are deep into serious spiritual practice can continue their journey to Chari Goenpa for deeper and profound studies and meditation.